 General Pedro Del Valle Leadership Scholarship (Marine-option Only)

-Named after the first Hispanic officer to achieve the rank of lieutenant general, this scholarship is available to Marine-option NROTC midshipmen who are attending one of three Hispanic Serving Institutions: California State University at San Marcos, the University of New Mexico, or San Diego State University.
+Named after the first Hispanic officer to achieve the rank of lieutenant general, this scholarship is available to Marine-option NROTC midshipmen who are attending one of three Hispanic Serving Institutions: California State University at San Marcos, San Diego State University, or the University of New Mexico.

 - Award amount: This scholarship has two-, three-, and four-year options.
 Contact a recruiter for more information.

 - Eligibility: Applicants must be U.S. citizens in possession of a high school diploma or the equivalent who are at least 17 years old by the time they begin college.
-Additionally, they must be physically fit, have no criminal record, and have a qualifying score on the SAT or ACT, or at least a 74 on the Armed Services Vocational Aptitude Battery.
+Additionally, they must be physically fit, have no criminal record, and earn a qualifying score on the SAT or ACT or score at least 74 on the Armed Forces Qualifying Test.

-This program offers enlisted Marines the chance to return to college full-time, while remaining on active duty.
-Marines will participate in an NROTC program while at school.
-Following completion of a bachelor’s degree and graduation, they will commission as second lieutenants in the Marine Corps.
+This program offers enlisted Marines the chance to return to college full-time while remaining on active duty.
+Applicants must complete Officer Candidate School and finish college to earn their commission.
+Marines will participate in an NROTC program while in school.
+Following completion of their bachelor’s degree, they will commission as second lieutenants in the Marine Corps.

 - Award amount: Marines will remain on active duty while attending college, thereby remaining eligible for full military pay and benefits.

 - Eligibility: Marines must be U.S citizens with an enlisted rank of sergeant or higher.
-Marines must be at least 20 but must be younger than 30 upon commissioning.
-Marines must have a minimum of three years of service and at least 12 college credits (at least 3 math or science and 3 English).
-Minimum scores on college entrance tests must be achieved: 1000 on the SAT (math and verbal), 22 on the ACT, and a 74 overall on the Armed Forces Qualifying Test.
+Marines must be at least 21 to participate, but younger than 30 upon commissioning.
+Marines must have a minimum of three years of service and have completed 12 college credits (at least 3 math or science and 3 English).
+Minimum scores on college entrance tests must be achieved: 1000 on the SAT (math and evidence-based reading and writing), 22 on the ACT, or 74 overall on the Armed Forces Qualifying Test.
 Additionally, Marines must achieve minimum scores on both a physical fitness test and a combat fitness test.

-- Marines serving in the Reserves must apply for a position on active duty in order to be eligible.
+- Marines serving in the Reserves must apply for a position on active duty to be eligible.

 Minority Serving Institution Scholarship Program (Navy-option only)